-Click on your profile picture in the top right of the app, then select Settings > Notifications.
+To manage your notifications, select Settings and more in the top right of Teams, then select Settings > Notifications.

-The app will still show notifications on your desktop taskbar, but no pop-up will
+Note: The app will still flash on desktop taskbar when notifications arrive, but no pop-up will show on your desktop.

-Select Banner and feed and you’ll receive notifications as both a desktop notification and as an alert in
+Select Banner and feed to receive notifications as both a desktop notification and as an alert in Activity .

 Turn off notifications for specific conversations

-You'll still receive notifications if someone directly mentions you.
+Note: You'll still receive notifications if someone directly @mentions you.

-Go to a channel that shows in your teams list and select More options > Channel notifications.
-From there, you can choose what activity you get notifications for, and where they
+Hover on a channel in your teams list and select More options > Channel notifications .

-By default, channel mentions are turned off and all new posts will only show in Activity.
+Note: By default, channel @mentions are turned off and all new posts will only show in Activity .

 Teams Video & Audio Meetings